FloSchuberth/cSEM/cran-comments.md

 This is the third resubmission.
 Compared to the last resubmission I have:

-* removed the license file
+* removed the LISENCE file and its reference in the DESCRIPTION file

 ## Test environments